e-lubrini/automatic-syllabificator/README.md

 # automatic-syllabificator
- A script splitting words into syllables
+ A script splitting French words into syllables

 **The 15 most frequent syllabic structures in French expressed with ‘C’ and ‘V’ forms:**